-Biotin is one of the B vitamins that are essential for healthy hair and nails, and many choose to eat a biotin supplement to make sure their hair stays strong.
+Biotin is one of the B vitamins that are essential for healthy hair and nails, and many choose to eat a biotin supplement in an effort to help strengthen their hair.
 But is it effective, and if so, why?

 Biotin is a water soluble B vitamin, number B7 in the B vitamin complex.
 It helps create important enzymes in the body.
 Biotin is not only good for our hair and nails, but also for the skin, nerves, digestion and metabolism.
 It is often said to be the most important vitamin for our “beauty.”

 How Does a Biotin Supplement Work?

 Biotin makes sure the cells in the body rejuvenate, and that goes for the hair follicles and scalp as well.
 The faster the follicles and hair regenerate, the fuller your hair will look.
 Exactly how this works, is through the metabolism of the cells.
 Biotin will break down the protein we eat into different amino acids.
 These form keratin, the main building block of the hair.
 More keratin production means stronger and healthier hair.

 Biotin will also improve the elasticity of the hair, which prevents breakage and dryness.
 That is the reason many hair care products contain biotin as an extra boost.